TheOdinProject/curriculum/async-apis/async-await.md

 Doing this can look messy, but it is a very easy way to handle errors without appending `.catch()` after your function calls.
 How you handle the errors is up to you, and which method you use should be determined by how your code was written.
 You will get a feel for what needs to be done over time.
 The assignments will also help you understand how to handle your errors

 ### Practice
-Remember the Gitter API practice project?
+Remember the Giphy API practice project?
 (If not, you should go back and complete the API lesson).
 We are going to convert the promise based code into `async/await` compatible code.
 Here's a refresher of the code we are starting with:
 ~~~javascript
 <script>
   const img = document.querySelector('img')